 Once an enterprise makes a decision to make digital asset management software a part of its technology stack, it’s essential to integrate the new system with all other company’s apps, and API is a perfect tool to do it.

-Consequently, the ability of the DAM vendor to include API functionality within its features list becomes one of the key factors impacting a purchase decision.
-As a result, Pics.io’s all-in-one digital asset management solution is not lagging behind the competition and is presenting Pics.io API functionality for its current and potential customers.
-With the help of the Pics.io API, any enterprise can access a variety of DAM functions from within other platforms, to create a seamless workflow for their users.
+DAM vendor's willingness to include API in their features list becomes a key factor behind a sale.
+Pics.io’s all-in-one digital asset management solution is not lagging behind.
+We're presenting Pics.io API functionality for its current and potential customers.
+With Pics.io API, users can access DAM functions in other to create seamless workflows.

 The aim of this post is to shed light on the basics of APIs and explain how they can help your organization achieve its goals.

 The API stands for “Application Programming Interface”.
 It allows any two applications to talk to each other.
 It’s the “messenger” used to communicate with a system and return the correct response.
 Each time you use an app like Facebook, send an instant message or check the weather on your phone, you’re using an API.

 Imagine you’re sitting at a table in a restaurant with a menu of choices to order from.
 The kitchen is the part of the “system” that prepares your order and knows which entrees are available.